Retire Before Dad

 Charles Schwab offers dividend reinvestment to its customers.
 You can select which stocks you want to enable dividend reinvestment on the platform.

 The company recently announced it plans to offer fractional trading, further expanding the dividend reinvestment capability.
-Learn more here.
+Learn more here

-Dividend Reinvestment Vanguard
+Dividend Reinvestment at Vanguard

 Vanguard is the biggest mutual fund company based on assets under management.
 It’s extremely popular among the FIRE community because of its low-cost index funds, which the company invented in the 1970s.